micahcooper/PORTS/README.md

 # PORTS
-Class project for a SIS system, collaborators Matthew Eavenson and Cameron Delroy
+Class project for a SIS system, collaborators Matthew Eavenson and Delroy Cameron.